aboodmagdy1/Chat-App/README.md

 ### Authentication and Authorization

-- **Signup, Login, and Logout**: Users can create an account, log in to their account, and log out when they are done.
+- **Signup, Login, and Logout**:
+  -  Users can create an account, log in to their account, and log out when they are done.

 ### Real-time Notifications

-**Add Friend** : when a user click on add friend button to send friend Request
+- **Add Friend**: when a user click on add friend button to send friend Request:

   - when the user is logged in he is in a unieque room to recive the friend request on it (socket.io)
   - the sender's data is added to the recipient's friend request list .
   - the recipient's data is added to the sender's sent request list .

 ### Friends Request Operations